phodal/awesome-iot/README.md

 * **[mbed TLS ★ 601 ⧗ 0](https://github.com/ARMmbed/mbedtls)** - An open source, portable, easy to use, readable and flexible SSL library
 * **[Mongoose ★ 2625 ⧗ 0](https://github.com/cesanta/mongoose)** - Mongoose is ideal for embedded environments, it has been designed as an open source platform for connecting devices and bringing them online.
 * [Mongoose Flashing Tool ★ 36 ⧗ 7](https://github.com/cesanta/mongoose-flashing-tool) - Mongoose Flashing Tool (also called MFT) is the Mongoose IoT Platform flashing tool.
-* [node-iotdb ★ 19 ⧗ 61](https://github.com/dpjanes/node-iotdb) - Easily control the Internet of Things using Semantics.
 * **[UniK ★ 593 ⧗ 0](https://github.com/emc-advanced-dev/unik)** -  is a tool for compiling application sources into unikernels (lightweight bootable disk images) rather than binaries.

 ## Protocol Library